-PILHA1A Describe how the physical, mental, spiritual, and social aspects of pain contribute to scales, where 0 = no pain and 10 = worst possible pain.
+- PILHA1A Describe how the physical, mental, spiritual, and social aspects of pain contribute to concepts such as pain tolerance, suffering, and pain behaviour. - PILHA2A Instruct patients in the importance of communicating about their pain using various scales, where 0 = no pain and 10 = worst possible pain.